lxylxy123456/uberxmhf/bug_106/README.md

 causes memory corruption in Windows.
 Then as a result Windows blue screens.
 I think actions to EPTs are still the most suspicious.

+Untried ideas
-TODO: What problem will happen if running pal_demo in Hyper-V virtual machine (e.g. Debian)
+* What problem will happen if running pal_demo in Hyper-V virtual machine (e.g.
+  Debian)
-TODO: register scode slowly (1 second / vmcall), see whether bug still reproducible
+* Register scode slowly (1 second / vmcall), see whether bug still reproducible

 ### VirtualBox SMP problem